For Tuyet, Katrina, KaSandra, and Luc

 "Cut the crap for starters and let me talk to Roode, I know he's there listening."

 "Actually he's not LT.
 We had some trouble on this end."

 "Where's Detective Tran?"

-"Jesus, Mary, and Joseph," Oscar said, whispering to the four walls of his off
+"Jesus, Mary, and Joseph," whispered Oscar to the walls of his office.